kariustobias/acme-mqtt-draft/acme-mqtt-draft.md

 # Security Considerations

-## Session Hijacking

-When Certificates private key of ACME Server gets leaked or private key of ACME Clients account gets leaked

 ## Key Reuse

-ACME Servers certificate public key is being used for encryption

-ACME Clients public key is being used for autorization purposes.
+The ACME Clients private key is being used for signing purposes.
 It is also being used for encryption.

-## Using TPM cryptography
+## Using TPM cryptography to reduce change of an Account Takeover

 It would make sense for the ACME Client to use its "Trusted Platform Module" (TPM) for the key account usage involving encrypting and signing messages.
 The Client would therefore create an "Attestation Key" (AK).

 The TPM is very secure and even in a OS compromise, an attacker would not be able to retrieve the private key.
-It would therefore make an account much harder.
+It would therefore make an account takeover much harder.

 ## Denial of Service